 About two out of three new jobs today require more education than high school.
 People need more skills before they can start to build solid careers.
 For instance, they have to know how to work with technology on the shop floor and in the office.

 That is why almost a million Canadians are full-time students in universities, colleges, vocational and technical institutes, and CEGEPs (Collèges d'enseignement général et professional, a term used in Quebec).
 Another 430,000 Canadians are part-time students.
 Canada has the biggest share of its 18- to 21-year olds in post-secondary education of all industrialized countries.

 Getting started: How to save more for your child’s education

 Many parents wonder how much to save.
 They also wonder how soon they should start.
 The answer is simple: Save as much as you can afford.
 Start today.

 Use this calculator to create or fine tune your plans to save for your children's education savings.
 You’ll be surprised how fast money in a Registered Education Saving Plan (RESP) can grow when you start early.
 The government will also help you save through the Canada Education Savings Grant (CESG) and the Canada Learning Bond (CLB).
-If you live in Alberta, and your child was born in or after 2005, you may also get money through the Alberta Centennial Education Savings Plan.

 Visit the following sites of the federal government to learn more about The Canada Education Savings Grant and The Canada Learning Bond: